 Business Gateway (Scotland)

 If your business is registered in Scotland, you can make use of the Business Gateway.
-Contact their team for guidance and support through coronavirus, access webinars and video tutorials to help with business contingency planning through to managing cash flow.
+Contact their team for guidance and support on rising costs, access webinars and video tutorials to help with business contingency planning through to managing cash flow.

 Advice NI (Northern Ireland)